As I write this, basking in the bright sunshine of a crisp fall day, I

 One got Better and the other got Wuss.

 leaving his buttons undone.
 It’s a cute and whimsical poem, and it so aptly illustrates what I have experienced time and time again with my children: I can’t put my children in a box and label

 As often as I’ve seen this happen—and I’ve even mused before about things getting easier with time—I’m still susceptible to discouragement when a particularly trying phase seems to drag on for too long.
 Right now,

-stubbornness determination and strong nature
+we’re in the trenches with one child, whose stubbornness determination and strong nature will some

 day do credit to a mature character.
 While I implement patience, loving discipline, and constant reminders of expected behavior, I keep waiting for things to turn around, and

 some days I do see glimpses of progress; but overall, it’s a constant challenge to stay on top of the willfulness and mischief.

 over and over again—over such a prolonged period of time—gets wearying.
 Some days, I am simply fed up with the constant watchfulness, nonstop correction, and frequent emptying of pockets (to

 so much worse.
 But I think it’s important to acknowledge that just “normal,” everyday parenting can be really hard.
 There aren’t quick fixes to long-term endeavors, and I don’t have all the

 complain (much).
 This I say on a good day.
 On the bright days—both weather-wise and attitude-wise—I feel happy and grateful, because things are going well.
 On the rough days, I try to be happy